With an impassive mask, Kaidus bent down and grabbed the man’s neck.

 “I… am going to have to agree with Vion.
 What you’re planning is very juvenile and vindictive.
 I could understand getting revenge on the person who did that to you, but hurting a little girl?
 You are taking it too far.
 Not to mention I’ve got no problem against the kid in the first place.”

-“If even our king didn’t intercede on your behalf, it’s as clear a sign as any to not involve myself.”
-Elshin interrupted, making his point.
+“If even our king didn’t intercede on your behalf, it’s a clear sign to not involve myself.”
+The one named Elshin interrupted, making his point.

 “You-… you guys are fucking useless.”
 Ralfus angrily got up and headed towards the door.